dominicklee/Simple-Table-Search/README.md

 ## Filter in a column ##

 For example, if you want to search for last names, which are in column 2 (counting from 0), you can search for items in a specific column like this: `onkeyup="searchTable(this.value, 'list', 2)"`

+If you want to search in two specific columns (e.g. first and last name) which are respectively in columns 1 and 2, then you can use more specific arguments: `onkeyup="searchTable(this.value, 'list', 1, 2)"`